barguzin/ucsb_geog172/project/presentation.md

 ## Feedback Report

 As part of the final evaluation, each student will submit an evaluation report with feedback for the peers.
 Please make sure to include presenter's name, title, and suggestions on improvement of the presentation.
-The feedback report must be submitted right after the presentation session that you signed up for.
+The feedback report must be submitted right after the presentation session that you signed up for. **Bring the laptops to the session you are presenting in, so that you could take notes and submit the evaluation reports**.